yildiztugba/HYKWebsite/planning/backlog.md

 ## Must-Haves

-- As a user I want to a logo so that I can identify the website easily.
+- As a **user** I want to a logo so that I can identify the website easily.

   - Given the user wants to look for a logo, It should be put in the footer and in the header.

-- As a user I want to see the menu (The program,Volunteer,About, FAQ, Support us, Apply Now) so that I can figure out easily how the website works.
+- As a **user** I want to see the menu (The program,Volunteer,About, FAQ, Support us, Apply Now) so that I can figure out easily how the website works.

   - Given the user wants to know where s/he currently is, there should be an outline around the selected button to prevent any confusion.

-- As an owner I want the user to see organization's main goal in one sentence so that I can give the user clear understanding
+- As an **owner** I want the user to see organization's main goal in one sentence so that I can give the user clear understanding

   - Given the owner want to see main goal strikingly, it should be with a picture  under the navigation bar.

-- As a user I want to see brief information about website and picture related to organization so that I can understand what the organization is about.
+- As a **user** I want to see brief information about website and picture related to organization so that I can understand what the organization is about.

   - Given the user wants to read more information, there should be a "Discover more" button.

-- As a user, I want to see organization's impact on the homepage so that I can understand how much reliable the organization is.
+- As a **user**, I want to see organization's impact on the homepage so that I can understand how much reliable the organization is.

   - Given the user wants to learn information about their impact, there should be some information about number of graduated student, percentage of graduates that find job or internship and number of alumni in europe.

-- As an owner I want to see a success story so that I can make a user to be inspired and motivated for joining the organization.
+- As an **owner** I want to see a success story so that I can make a user to be inspired and motivated for joining the organization.

   - Given the owner wants to see in the success story in detail, it should contains story owner's name, job, company, photo and his/her story.

-- As a user I want to see a footer menu with organization's address at the bottom of the website so that I can reach the address easily.
+- As a **user** I want to see a footer menu with organization's address at the bottom of the website so that I can reach the address easily.

   - Given the user wants to copy the address, It should be type of text to copy easily.